zeus-12/uxie/README.md

 ## TODOS

 - copying text from pdf ignores linebreaks
-- add image to notes on highlighting
+- add images to some free provider or cloudinary
-- image doesnt seem to be supported on the new editor, look into fixing it,
 - fix linking to the highlighted part for highlighted text on notes.
 - use cloudinary for storage => also provides the getFirstPage of pdf thing. (see whether i should save this or call this every time => on how much resource it takes)
 - integrate ai => chrome extension + custom llm